jeremytammik/tbc/a/1955_corridor_skeleton.md

 twitter:

-A request for feedback on the upcoming Copy and paste API enhancements and various interesting approaches to defining a corridor centre line in the #RevitAPI SDK @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/corridorskeleton
+A request for feedback on the upcoming Copy and Paste API enhancements and various interesting approaches to defining a corridor centre line in the #RevitAPI  @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/corridorskeleton

 An urgent request for feedback from the Revit development team and an especially interesting thread from the Revit API discussion forum